 In most cases, a good demand packet contains as many as 20 or 30 pages.
 You will need to use a letter-sized envelope to hold the packet without folding the pages.
 Send the letter with certified USPS mail, and include a return receipt request.

 In terms of the structure of a demand letter, after your heading, you will need to include:

 Avoid any technical arguments.
 It is permissible, and sometimes desirable to use “approximate” language.
-Avoid saying “Sunday January 1 at 12:23 pm.”
-This will prevent the insurance company from denying your claim due to an incorrect detail.
+Avoid saying “Sunday, January 1 at 12:23 pm.”
+This will prevent the insurance company from denying your claim due to minor incorrect details.

-This includes the hard costs, called “special damages.”
+This includes the hard costs, called economic or “special damages.”
 You can prove these by showing: